gracoes/pipedrive-challenge/README.md

 More information [LINK](LINK)

 ### GET `organization/:name/relations`
-Retrieve the relations of the organization `:name`.
+Retrieves the relations of the organization `:name`.
-The relations are sorted alphabetically and capped at a maximum of 100 relations with support for pagination.
+The relations are sorted alphabetically and paginated with a maximum of 100 relations by page.
 An example of a succesful response.
 ```json
 {